RobinKa/OpenMultiBox/README.md

 # Known major issues and to do list
 - Window placement hardcoded (although still relative to screen size)
+- Window video streaming for fixed resolutions and overlays from other windows

 # Acknowledgements
 - [Qt](https://www.qt.io/)